 Such shore excursions that the cruises offer can be extremely convenient, as you don’t need to plan anything.
 But you pay quite the price for that convenience.

-For anyone who is comfortable traveling independently, exploring on your own comes easy.
+It can be nice to take a shore excursion if your budget allows.
+Yet for anyone who is comfortable traveling independently, exploring on your own comes easy and saves loads.
 A little advanced research and planning goes a long way.
 We always looked up transportation logistics and things to do nearby wherever the ship was docked.

 This ultimately saved thousands of dollars throughout our cheap world cruise.

-When we arrived to Ha Long Bay in Vietnam, most of the cruise passengers got on a bus to take them on a boat tour around these most scenic islands.
+When we arrived to Ha Long Bay, Vietnam, most cruise passengers got on a bus to take them on a boat tour around these most scenic islands.
 Instead, we hopped on the back of a scooter taxi, which took us to a boat and a $17 half-day tour of the same famous islands that our fellow cruise passengers were splashing out hundreds to see.

 Those are just two small examples, but we used these same independent travel tactics in every single port we visited.
 In many of the ports we pulled into, like Heraklion, Greece, or Kushiro, Japan; the ship docked only steps away from the city center.
 So we could just walk off the ship and easily sightsee on our own.

 Occasionally we’d arrive to industrial ports that had logistical challenges and required transportation.
 These situations always brought upon aggressive taxi drivers, who view cruise passengers as walking dollar signs.
 Unknowing cruisers often pay extremely inflated costs to these money-hungry taxi drivers.
 We regularly received ridiculous quotes from taxi drivers, even asking for a $100 USD to drive us a few miles.
 Some taxi drivers wouldn’t budge in negotiations, knowing they would get be able to get this inflated rate from the next group of cruisers who walked by.
-It’s all a frustrating situation that we regularly faced while on cruises.
+It’s all a frustrating situation that we regularly faced while walking into ports from a cruise ship.
 Yet it’s fairly easy to deal with by using these three strategies: